Deborah Hyde: The Ockham and Rusty Razor awards

 In 2012, Hyde proposed the idea of a prize that could be given to those with serious achievements within different fields of sceptical activism, in order to provide recognition to people investing large amounts of work in promoting science and scepticism.
 Starting that year, the Ockham Awards Ceremony has been an annual event at "QED – Question, Explore, Discover".
 The prize is officially awarded by The Skeptic magazine in several categories, agreed upon by a committee featuring sceptics including Chris French, Richard Wiseman, Wendy Grossman, Jon Ronson and Simon Singh.
 In 2017, the "Rusty Razor" Award, an ignoble recognition for "bad thinking", was added to the proceedings.

 Other activities as a sceptic

 Hyde was co-convenor of Westminster Skeptics, and acts as a speaker-liaison of the Soho Skeptics, an independent think tank involving several organisations, writers, film-makers, podcasters to promote talks, panel discussions and other events in the London area.

 Upcoming book

 In a 2018 interview with Susan Gerbic, Hyde revealed that she is writing a book to be called Unnatural Predators that explores common themes in human folklore throughout history using a combination of historical, psychological, and anthropological perspectives.

 Awards and honors

 In 2017, Hyde was elected as a fellow of the Committee for Skeptical Inquiry, a program of the Center for Inquiry in recognition of her work in sceptical media and events.

 Personal life

-Deborah Hyde lives in the United Kingdom, in West London.
+Deborah Hyde lives in West London.